 You might also like: Why Electric Cars Are Better for the Environment

 The transportation sector accounts for the greatest share of greenhouse gas (GHG) emissions in the state.
 In 2018, this was equal to approximately 47% of all GHG emissions, or 175.9 million metric tons of CO2.
 Nevertheless, New York’s transportation emissions per capita are about 27% below the national average, the second lowest of any other US state.
-Despite ranking quite favourably at the national level, in 2020, New York and California together account for 18% of the 103.8 million registered passenger vehicles in the US.
+Despite ranking quite favourably at the national level, in 2020, New York and California together accounted for 18% of the 103.8 million registered passenger vehicles in the US.

 Source: Citizens Budget Commission